What’s On & Opportunities

 M: 04 1142 1713

 Situated in the heart of the Adelaide CBD, The Mill’s Artist Studios provide space for visual artists and makers of any discipline to operate an affordable studio in a professional and arts-compatible environment.
 Current and past uses include sculpture, ceramics, woodworking, illustration, fashion, painting, photography and more.

-Expect: Your own designated open studio space (approx 15m2), 24hr studio access, wifi and access to shared spaces (workshop, kitchen and meeting space).
-Leases start from 3 months.
+Expect: Your own designated open studio space, 24hr studio access, wifi and access to shared spaces (workshop, kitchen and meeting space).